Glasgow Warhog a small wargaming community based in Glasgow, Scotland. We play WW2 games in 28 mm or 1:56 scale.

 Below: Engineers strap up the submerged Belgian Gate with TNT.

-Still taking hits on the shore
+But still taking hits on the shore...

-"I did...no problem we will be up here in a flash..."
+"I did...no problem - we will be up here in a flash..."

-Danger pops up everywhere..
+But danger pops up everywhere..

 Below: A signalman tells the destroyers which targets to hit...

-Bangalores take out more seawall
+Below: Bangalores take out more seawall...

-On the beach more arrive
+On the beach more arrive. "there's a space over there"

 Below: A signalman in the water guiding in those Landing Craft - using flags.